Netify DPI - Data Streams

 • Agent Hello - Agent startup information

-• Agent Status - Agent, network interface information, and summary stats
+• Agent Status - Agent information: memory, cache info, and summary stats

 Information on each type of data is described below.
 The structures should be self-documenting, but if further explanation or details are required, please don't hesitate to contact us.